Space Shuttle Challenger disaster: Prospect of crew escape

-Unlike other spacecraft, crew escape was not possible during powered flight of a Space Shuttle.
+Unlike other spacecraft, the Space Shuttle did not allow for crew escape during powered flight.
 Launch escape systems had been considered during development, but NASA's conclusion was that the Space Shuttle's expected high reliability would preclude the need for one.
 Modified SR-71 Blackbird ejection seats and full pressure suits were used for the two-person crews on the first four Space Shuttle orbital test flights, but they were disabled and later removed for the operational flights.
 Escape options for the operational flights were considered but not implemented due to their complexity, high cost, and heavy weight.
 After the disaster, a system was implemented to allow the crew to escape in gliding flight, but this system would not have been usable to escape an explosion during ascent.

 Recovery of debris and crew

 Immediately after the disaster, the NASA Launch Recovery Director launched the two SRB recovery ships, MV Freedom Star and MV Liberty Star, to proceed to the impact area to recover debris, and requested the support of US military aircraft and ships.
 Owing to falling debris from the explosion, the RSO kept recovery forces from the impact area until 12:37 p.m.
 The size of the recovery operations increased to 12 aircraft and 8 ships by 7:00 p.m.
-Surface operations recovered debris from the orbiter and ET.
+Surface operations recovered debris from the orbiter and external tank.
 The surface recovery operations ended on February 7.

 On January 31, the US Navy was tasked with submarine recovery operations.
 The search efforts prioritized the recovery of the right SRB, followed by the crew compartment, and then the remaining payload, orbiter pieces, and ET.
 The search for debris formally began on February 8 with the rescue and salvage ship USS Preserver, and eventually grew to sixteen ships, of which three were managed by NASA, four by the US Navy, one by the US Air Force and eight by independent contractors.
 The surface ships used side-scan sonar to make the initial search for debris and covered 486 sqnmi at water depths between 70 ft and 1200 ft.
 The sonar operations discovered 881 potential locations for debris, of which 187 pieces were later confirmed to be from the orbiter.